Private Uganda Journey

 bwindi impenetrable national park

-This is the day many travelers quietly wait for.
-After briefing, enter Bwindi with your trackers and follow the forest at its own pace: muddy slopes, filtered light, birdsong, and the slow work of reading fresh signs.
-When the gorilla family is found, the hour with them is simple and powerful.
-You watch, photograph, and then mostly become quiet.
-The afternoon is left open to rest at the lodge and let the encounter settle.
+When the gorilla family is found, spend one magical hour with them face to face in simple and powerful way, you watch, photograph, and then mostly become quiet.
+The afternoon is left open to rest at your private lodge and let the encounter settle in.

 Selected according to travel style and availability.